Managing missing data with pandas

 dropna

-filters axis labels based on whether values for each label have missing data, with different thresholds for the amount of missing data to tolerate
+filters axis labels based on whether values for individual labels have missing data, applying different thresholds for the amount of missing data to be tolerated.

 fillna